swift-nav/libsbp/HOWTO.md

    struct.
 GCC won't compile this.

-4. (Optional) Add a [`test`](spec/tests/yaml/swiftnav/sbp) case and update the appropriate language libaries.
+4. (Optional) Add a [`test`](spec/tests/yaml/swiftnav/sbp) case and update the appropriate language libaries using `make gen`.
    If a test case is not added, increment `EXPECTED_MISSING_MESSAGES` in `python/tests/sbp/test_messages.py`.

 5. Run `make test`.